|

 For these reasons, omnidirectional mics are sometimes favoured for close-up use on loud sound sources (there is no increase in bass response) and CUPPING A CARDIOID MICROPHONE BASKET IN YOUR HANDS CAUSES FEEDBACK.

-Most microphones designed specifically for vocals are cardioid or hypercardioid, and have a tailored frequency response (with a "presence peak" somewhere in the 4-8kHz range, and reduced bass sensitivity to counter the proximity effect).
+Most microphones designed specifically for vocals are cardioid or hypercardioid, and have a tailored frequency response (with a ‘presence peak’ somewhere in the 4-8kHz range, and reduced bass sensitivity to counter the proximity effect).

 Radio Microphones are simply microphones that use radio waves instead of wire to transmit a signal to the desk.
 They have a transmitter (either built-in or plugged into the microphone's XLR socket), and a receiver (to convert the radio wave back into a normal signal that the mixer can use).
 They come in pretty much all the shapes and sizes available in standard microphones, but the most common are:

-• Hand-held: like an ordinary hand-held microphone, but allowing greater freedom of movement;
+Like an ordinary hand-held microphone, but allowing greater freedom of movement;

-• Headset: mounted on a headset, often used in dance routines;
+Mounted on a headset, often used in dance routines;

 Transmitter/receiver combinations can also be used with other signal-generating equipment (electric guitars often use wireless systems).